nforrester/NexPlane/README.md

     the hand controller) with a USB cable.
   - `skywatcher-mount-head-eqmod` - Your computer is plugged into a Sky-Watcher mount head (not the hand controller) with an EQMOD cable.
+  - `skywatcher-mount-head-wifi` - Your computer is connected to a Sky-Watcher mount head via WiFi.
+If using this option, DO NOT start `telescope_server.py`.
+Instead, pass `--telescope <IP address of mount head on the wifi>:11880` to `nexplane.py`, and the mount head itself will be the server.
 - Unlike for NexStar mounts, Sky-Watcher mounts are not able to report their position to NexPlane in an aligned coordinate system.
 You therefore must use `--landmark` alignment with Sky-Watcher mounts.